owncast/owncast.github.io/docs/plugins/sdks/javascript.md

 my-plugin/
 ├── package.json
-├── plugin.manifest.json     display name, slug, version, permissions ├── icon.png                 optional, shown in the admin plugin list ├── INSTRUCTIONS.md          optional, rendered as a tab in the admin ├── src/
+├── plugin.manifest.json     display name, slug, version, permissions ├── README.md                how to build, test, package, and install it ├── INSTRUCTIONS.md          optional, rendered as a tab in the admin ├── AGENTS.md                notes for AI coding agents ├── .agents/                 a bundled skill for AI coding agents ├── src/
 │   └── plugin.js            your code, with a sample handler
-├── public/                  optional files served at /plugins/my-plugin/ ├── assets/                  optional files the host reads for manifest fields that inline content └── __tests__/
+└── __tests__/
     └── plugin.test.js       a sample scenario test
 ```

+`npm install` also creates `node_modules/`.
+None of these are created for you, but you can add an `icon.png` (shown in the admin plugin list), a `public/` directory (static files served at `/plugins/my-plugin/`), and an `assets/` directory (files the host inlines for manifest fields).

 `npm install` runs a postinstall step that fetches the prebuilt test and serve host binaries (the scenario runner and the dev server).
 Building and packaging a plugin need no download.
 This postinstall is the only network step, and everything after is local.